What compilers does TestComplete support? What applications can it test?

 You can also test applications running on Android and iOS devices.
 You can prepare them for testing from within TestComplete and run tests with access to native methods and properties.

 Note that testing of various application technologies is provided by appropriate TestComplete modules.
-For detailed information on modules and testing features they include, see the following page on our web site:
+For detailed information on modules and testing features they include, see the following pages on our web site:

 © 2015 SmartBear Software.
 All rights reserved.